nreilly-rhn/egress-fw-updater/README.md

 ### ServiceAccount creation

 Several cluster resources need to be created, the pod needs to run under a service account with additions RBAC permissions to create the egress firewall rules.
-Examples can be found under "ocp_files/{cluster,namespace}"
+Examples can be found under [ocp_files/cluster](ocp_files/cluster/) and [ocp_files/namespace](ocp_files/namespace/)

 ### Create Allow/Deny configmaps

 FQDN's, IP Addresses, network ranges on seperate lines in files named "\*.allow" or "\*.deny".
 There can be multiple files created.
-Examples can be found in directories "domains_allow" and "domains_._deny"
+Examples can be found in directories [domains_allow](domains_allow/) and [domains.deny](domains_deny/)

 ### Script variables

+Arguments to *egress_fw.py* can be included on the commandline in the pod/cronjob spec, or as environment variables to to pod/cronjob.
+See [cronjob](ocp_files/namespace/CronJob.yaml) definition for example
 | Arg | Desc |
 |:---|:---|
 | --namespace | Namespace for EgressNetworkPolicy (OpenshiftSDN) or EgressFirewall (OVNKubernetes) object.       |